 These are my own creation.
 It doesn't look like a big portion at all but I have dinner waiting in the restaurant on the second floor.

 Our dinner was well presented and full of flavor.
-In fact, you will never be hungry once you are on La Regina.
+In fact, you will never be hungry.
 Every meal was a feast: Lunch, dinner, and brunch that we had before we left to cruise to get back to the city.
 Although the drink was not included, its price was reasonable.
 The chef was very nice.
 He came to our table to ask if we were happy with our meals and if there was anything he could do to improve them.
 I told him that I felt guilty because I couldn’t finish all of my dishes due to my stomach size.

 Seafood noodle for breakfast.
 It tasted delicious

 Spring rolls for lunch.
-You will never get hungry on the La Regina
+You will never get hungry.